HackeD4ru/BloodHound/README.md

 # BloodHound
-Limitations
+# Limitations

 BloodHound.py currently has the following limitations:

 Supports most, but not all BloodHound (SharpHound) features.
 Currently GPO local groups are not supported, all other collection methods are implemented.

-Installation and usage
+# Installation and usage

+You can install the ingestor via pip with
+     pip install bloodhound
-You can install the ingestor via pip with pip install bloodhound, or by cloning this repository and running pip install . from the project directory.
+or by cloning this repository and running pip install . from the project directory.
 BloodHound.py requires impacket, ldap3 and dnspython to function.

 The installation will add a command line tool bloodhound-python to your PATH.